quicchote/Batak-Calendar/README.md

 ### Usage

 Run by changing the Gregorian Date you want to transform into the date and month in traditional Batak Cosmogram.
-This approximation does the simulation of the place for observation (rukyatulhilal) from the Lake Toba, North Sumatera, Indonesia.

 ### For more info
 This is part of the work for Budaya-Indonesia.org within the Bandung Fe Institute.